• Skip to primary navigation

 Italian tomato sauce made from fresh tomatoes is usually very simple, I only add some basil and preserve it in glass jars for the winter.
 I can add the seasoning after depending on the recipe I want to make.
 However, I never add a lot of flavours, I like a simple tomato sauce recipe, I just add some garlic and basil leaves.

 Italian tomato sauce made from fresh tomatoes is usually very simple, I only add some basil and preserve it in glass jars for the winter.
-I can add seasoning afterwards depending on the recipe I want to make.
-However, I never add a lot of flavours, I like a simple tomato sauce recipe, flavoured with just garlic and basil leaves.
+I can add seasoning afterward depending on the recipe I want to make.
+However, I never add a lot of flavors, I like a simple tomato sauce recipe, flavored with just garlic and basil leaves.

 • What tomatoes are good for tomato sauce